Storm Water Detention Plan

 Underground Water Storage Tanks

 Grading and paving disrupts the historical stormwater flow path and the natural soil absorption process.
-The resulting soil erosion and transportation of oils and trash into the surface drainage patterns must be remediated.
-The surface water speed and volume is reduced by "detaining" the rain surge water in ponds or tank systems and then releasing it more slowly over a period of hours or days to meet acceptable natural or historic run off rates.
+The resulting soil erosion and transportation of oils and trash into the drainage patterns must be remediated.
+The surface water speed and volume is reduced by temporarily "detaining" the rain surge water in ponds or tank systems and then releasing it more slowly over a period of hours or days to meet acceptable natural or historic run off rates.

-Ponds detain the water but do little to remove floating trash and oil.
+Run off ponds temporarily hold the water but do little to remove floating trash and oil.
 In addition to being high maintenance, ponds are often an attractive nuisance as well as a breeding area for mosquitoes, if not properly managed.